ryan-sharpnack/asm-register-dumper/README.md

-# Lab 3: Custom CPU Register State Dumper
+# Project 3: Custom CPU Register State Dumper

 ## Technical Objective
 Uses x86-64 inline assembly to capture and print the live values of RAX, RBX, RSP, and RIP in a GDB-style register dump.